geotrev/undernet/app/docs/spacing.md

 ### Custom Sizes

 If the default value of `$global-space` isn't the right size, don't worry, there are more sizes to choose from.
-E.g. `has-padding-X`, where `X` is the size as defined in `$spacing-increments`.
+E.g. `has-padding-X`, where `X` is the size as defined in `$global-spacing-increments`.

 <div class="filler-bg has-padding-1">
   .has-padding-1